 Next, if you are calling about an exempt organization that you represent, or for government entities, or retirement plan administrators there is a different phone number to call.
-For this service the hours are Monday through Friday 8:00 am until 5:00 pm in your local time.
+For this service, the hours are Monday through Friday from 8:00 am until 5:00 pm in your local time.

 Next up, there are options for you if you have any sort of hearing impairment and need special types of service.
 You can call from 7:00 am until 7:00 pm local time.
 This option is available for those who are deaf or hard of hearing.
 If you do not have the TTY equipment to talk to the IRS then you can go through a federal or state relay service.

 If you’re living or find yourself needing to call the IRS internationally then you can use the phone number below.
 This is applicable if you have a question for an individual return or a business return.
 You can call the international IRS call center from Monday through Friday from 6:00 am until 11:00 pm Eastern Standard Time.
 If you need to send the IRS mail from outside of the United States you can do so at the following address.

 Business Tax IRS Address:

 Ogden, UT 84201-0038

 IRS Refund Phone Number For International Callers: (not toll-free)

 Keep in mind the number above is not toll-free so you may want to call using Skype or some other type of VOIP so you don’t wind up getting a huge phone bill.
 Wait times for calling the IRS are typically pretty high.